"To be a photographer or a digital artist that is the question? Whether

 works with the filters to marry that fine detail to create the proper

-effect.
-Some lenses have a natural ability to soften and retain a 'high
+They have a natural ability to soften and retain a 'high

 yield' of sharpness that is very visible and yet it is not seen as harsh